openharmony/third_party_gn/docs/reference.md

       "lib_dirs" so the given library is found.
 Your BUILD.gn file should not specify the switch (like "-l"): this will be encoded in the "lib_switch" of the tool.

-  Apple frameworks
-      System libraries ending in ".framework" will be special-cased: the switch "-framework" will be prepended instead of the lib_switch, and the ".framework" suffix will be trimmed.
-This is to support the way Mac links framework dependencies.
 ```

 #### **Ordering of flags and values**